EdAnalytics18/retail-analytics-BI-system-project/analytics/business_questions.md

 - Are there products with **low or negative profitability** that require intervention?
 - Which categories and subcategories contribute most to **overall margin**?
 - How do **seasonal products** perform compared to core, year-round items?
-- How does **product profitability** evolve over time?
+- How does **product profitability evolve over time** (monthly and quarterly)?

 ---

-## 3. Inventory & Operations
+## 3️.
+Inventory & Operations

-These questions support inventory control, demand planning, and operational efficiency.
+These questions support inventory control, demand planning, and operational efficiency using snapshot-based inventory data.

-- Where are **potential stock-out risks** occurring across stores and products?
+- Where are potential **stock-out risks emerging over time** across stores and products?
 - Which products frequently fall **below safety stock thresholds**?
 - How does **inventory value** change over time by store and category?
 - Which stores experience **inefficient inventory turnover**?
-- How does **inventory turnover** trend over time by product and store?
+- How does inventory turnover trend over time by **product and store**?
-- Are there misalignments between **sales demand and available inventory**?
+- Are there misalignments between **sales demand** and available inventory?
-- Which products are consistently **overstocked relative to sales velocity**?
+- Which products are **consistently overstocked** relative to their sales velocity?

 ---

-## 4. Returns & Customer Behavior
+## 4️.
+Returns & Customer Behavior

 These insights help reduce revenue leakage and improve customer experience.

-- What is the **unit-based return rate** by product, category, and channel?
+- What is the **unit-based return rate** by product, category, channel, and time period?
 - What are the most common **return reasons**, and where do they concentrate?
-- How much **revenue is lost** due to refunds and returns?
+- How much **revenue is lost** due to refunds and returns over time?
+- What percentage of **gross revenue** is lost to returns and refunds?
-- Are return patterns different between **in-store and online purchases**?
+- Are return patterns different between **in-store** and **online** purchases?
-- Which products exhibit **abnormally high return behavior**?
+- Which products exhibit **abnormally high return behavior** over time?

 ---

-## 5. Channel & Marketing Insights
+## 5️.
+Channel & Digital Performance Insights

-These questions support channel strategy, digital performance, and marketing effectiveness.
+These questions support channel strategy, digital performance analysis, and marketing effectiveness.

 - Which sales channels drive the **highest net revenue**?
-- How does **device type** (mobile vs desktop) impact order value?
+- How does **device type** (mobile vs desktop) impact order value and volume?
-- Which **traffic sources** contribute most effectively to conversions?
+- Which **traffic sources** contribute most effectively to revenue generation?
 - How does net revenue vary by traffic source **after discounts and returns**?
-- How does customer behavior differ between **acquisition channels**?
+- How does order behavior differ between acquisition channels (AOV, order volume, and net revenue)?

+---

+> **Note:**
+> All business questions listed above are directly supported by analytics-layer views built on **conformed fact and dimension tables**, ensuring **consistent definitions**, **reproducible insights**, and **trusted metrics** across dashboards and ad-hoc SQL analysis.